-Today, we have a guest post from Vince Tricomi, VP, New Business Development at PFI Displays on ways you can maximize your efforts.
-Enjoy.
+Vince Tricomi, VP, New Business Development at PFI Displays, explains ways you can maximize your efforts.

 Except for a lucky few who still write orders at trade shows, most exhibitors can’t tie a specific revenue-generation figure to their trade shows.